 Implementing a Stack in Java using Arrays and Linked Lists

-The stack is a fundamental data-structure used extensively in algorithm design and program implementation.
-At an abstract level it can be described very simply, as it only allows for addition (pushing) of new and removal (popping) of existing elements from the top of the stack.
+The stack is a fundamental data structure used extensively in algorithm design and program implementation.
+At an abstract level, it can be described very simply, as it only allows for the addition (pushing) of new elements and the removal (popping) of existing elements from the top of the stack.
 This description can be abbreviated to LIFO, which stands for Last-In-First-Out.
-Although you will most likely not have to implement such a structure for practical use-cases, it can be very useful to ‘look under the hood’ to gain a better understanding of what is going on.
-Doing so will make you more aware of when this data-structure can be best used.
+Although you will most likely not have to implement such a structure for practical use cases, it can be very useful to ’look under the hood’ to gain a better understanding of what is going on.
+Doing so will make you more aware of when this data structure can be best used.

-The following examples solve the same problem, and as such I have created a simple interface that each implementation must fulfill.
-Contractual agreements like this are great when you do not want the implementation details to effect the API that is available, allowing the user to use them interchangeably.
+The following examples solve the same problem, and as such I have created a simple interface that each implementation must fulfil.
+Contractual agreements like this are great when you do not want the implementation details to affect the API that is available, allowing the user to use them interchangeably.

 interface Stack<T> {